The Pathfields Tool.

 Unlike other tools, this is time neutral.
 Diagnosis relies on the clinician’s knowledge of the patient and two clicks of a mouse button.

-This is the frailty paradox: the NHS is already delivering the components of effective frailty care, but they remain fragmented rather than coordinated.
+Find out more about how the Pathfields Tool supports population health management of frailty, and the wider challenge it exposes: The NHS already delivers many components of effective frailty care, but they remain fragmented rather than coordinated.

-Explore the Frailty Paradox series to understand why this continues.
+Explore the Frailty Paradox series to understand why this persists, and what needs to change.

 The NHS Frailty Paradox Series: Part 1 | The Work Exists, The System Does Not.